 As a result, their 2009 vintage was the first released to market.
 Less than 400 cases were made of this vintage with even smaller subsequent productions.
 Eventually total annual production will reach somewhere between 1,000 and 1,200 cases.
 Each Cabernet Sauvignon clone is fermented and aged separately until the final blend is created.
 The wine is aged in all new French oak.

 The 2011 Vineyardist Estate Cabernet Sauvignon is a testament to the beauty of this particular often maligned vintage by some in the wine writing world.
-It was a colder year than normal in the Napa Valley with rain during parts of harvest.
+It was a colder year than normal in Napa Valley with rain during parts of harvest.
 However, one can carefully select excellent wines from this vintage based on specific sites – with certain hillside locations producing balanced, very age-worthy and more restrained wines then in a ‘normal’ year.
 Their site is one of these.

-The 2011 Vineyardist Estate Cabernet Sauvignon initially shows an opulence and brightness of fruit on the bouquet – as it breathes, opens to a variety of other aromas including a savory sage like nuance, old cedar box, hints of white pepper and tobacco leaf.
+The 2011 Vineyardist Estate Cabernet Sauvignon initially shows an opulence and brightness of fruit on the bouquet; as it breathes, opens to a variety of other aromas including a savory sage like nuance, old cedar box, hints of white pepper and tobacco leaf.
 On the palate the wine is medium to full bodied.
 Superbly balanced – the finish is lively and lingers with fairly fine-grained tannins.
 One immediately notices the well-integrated structure.

 NOTE: this section of the review has been identified as needing a major update including tasting notes for current release wines.